pscally1005/pscally1005.github.io/_posts/recipes/chicken/2024-12-08-chicken-noodle.markdown

 - Cut your chicken thighs into bite sized pieces, and add to the pot

-- Add in your soy sauce, chicken bouillon, dried spices (thyme, garlic, onion, cumin, black pepper, allspice, turmeric, cinnamon, nutmeg, and cayenne), and water.
+- Add in your soy sauce, chicken bouillon, dried spices (thyme, garlic powder, onion powder, cumin, black pepper, allspice, turmeric, cinnamon, nutmeg, and cayenne), and water.
 Mix everything together

 - Cover and cook on low for about 6 hours, or until the chicken is at least 180F, and the vegetables are tender